stuttter/wp-multi-network/readme.txt

 Not much to talk about really.
 Check the code for details!

 == Changelog ==

+= 2.2.0 =
+* Fix bug preventing sites from being moved
+* Tweak some CSS styling
+* Use more WordPress core functions for sites & networks

 = 2.1.0 =
 * Add nonce checks to forms